ddl-wasanthag/domino-react-app/README.md

 ## App development and Preview

 This is the process to develop and preview your application inside a Domino workspace.
-The example code used in this example is in the my-vite-app/src directory inside the repository.
+The example code used in this example is in the app-code directory inside the repository.
 Make sure to update the .gitignore file to filter unnecessary files from being checked into the git repository.

 Example: